 TfL has secured funding to carry out more work on plans to extend the DLR from Beckton to Thamesmead.

-The current proposals are for a new station be built in Beckton, with a bridge over (or tunnel under) the Thames to a new station in Thamesmead.
+The current proposals are for a new station to be built in Beckton, with a bridge over (or tunnel under) the Thames to a new station in Thamesmead.
 Both sites are subject to lots of new housing being built, or planned, and the DLR extension was included in TfL’s latest financial plans.

 If the DLR extension is built, then it’s provisionally expected to be able to offer 15 trains per hour – roughly one every four minutes.
 Although construction work is a long way from being funded, TfL has secured £1 million for feasibility work on the line so that they can clarify the likely route and any problems.